Quick exit

 If you have concerns about the safety of a child or young person, you must report it.
 Visit the 'Make a report' page or visit the National Office for Child Safety’s website for more information.

-When these behaviours involve others, they may include a lack of consent, reciprocity, mutuality, and may involve the use of coercion, force, or a misuse of power.
-Harmful sexual behaviours invoke worry about the development and wellbeing of the child, young person, or others involved, and where they involve other children or young people, the behaviours may cause significant harm and maybe experienced as abusive by other children and young people involved.
+Harmful sexual behaviours are behaviours displayed by children and young people that fall outside what may be considered developmentally typical or socially appropriate, and cause harm to themselves or others.
+When these behaviours involve others, they may include a lack of consent, reciprocity, mutuality, and may involve the use of coercion, shame, force, or a misuse of power.
+Harmful sexual behaviours evoke worry about the development and wellbeing of the child, young person, or others involved, and where they involve other children or young people, the behaviours may cause significant harm and may be experienced as abusive by other children and young people involved.
+Harmful sexual behaviours may include illegal behaviours that require a criminal justice response.
+Harmful sexual behaviours can occur in any setting, including in person and online.

-For a full list of terms, definitions and key concepts go to Appendix 4 of Change for Children.
+For a full list of terms, definitions and key concepts go to Appendix 2 of Change for Children.

 For more information about child sexual abuse, signs and indicators and information on who perpetrates child sexual abuse go to the National Office for Child Safety’s website.
 This includes useful information on how to respond to a child sexual abuse disclosure.
+More information can also be found in the Change for Children Strategy Companion Document, Understanding child sexual abuse: prevalence, risk factors and drivers.

 You can also find more information about child sexual abuse on the Tell Someone website.